CoderDojoTC/python-minecraft/docs/classroom/test.rst

 #.
 In the Minecraft game, look for the ``Hello Minecraft!``
    message.
 If you don't see it, try opening chat by typing :kbd:`T`.
-You should see soimething like the following:
+You should see something like the following:

    .. image:: _images/hello-world-minecraft.png